pyca/cryptography/docs/installation.rst

 .. warning::

-    Cryptography 3.1 has deprecated support for OpenSSL 1.0.2.
+    Cryptography 3.2 has dropped support for OpenSSL 1.0.2, see the :doc:`FAQ </faq>` for more details

 Building cryptography on Windows
 --------------------------------